How to Become an Emperor

 There is an even more important reason to study history.

-“For Napoleon,” Roberts wrote, “the desire to emulate Alexander the Great and Julius Caesar was not strange.
+“For Napoleon,” Roberts writes, “the desire to emulate Alexander the Great and Julius Caesar was not strange.
 His schooling opened to him the possibility that he might one day stand alongside the giants of the past.”

 France’s educational system at the time prioritized great men of history.
 The purpose was to prepare the great leaders of the future.
 France invested in its future by focusing on its past.
-“Napoleon was taught to appreciate France’s greatest moments under Charlemagne and Louis xiv, but he also learned about her recent defeats in the Seven Years War at the battles of Quebec, Plassey, Minden and Quiberon Bay and ‘the prodigious conquests of the English in India,’” Roberts continued.
-“The intention was to create a generation of young officers who believed implicitly in French greatness, but who were also determined to humiliate Britain, which was at war with France in America for most of Napoleon’s time at Brienne.”
+“Napoleon was taught to appreciate France’s greatest moments under Charlemagne and Louis xiv, but he also learned about her recent defeats in the Seven Years War at the battles of Quebec, Plassey, Minden and Quiberon Bay and the prodigious conquests of the English in India.
+The intention was to create a generation of young officers who believed implicitly in French greatness, but who were also determined to humiliate Britain, which was at war with France in America for most of Napoleon’s time at Brienne” (ibid).

-Satan used men like Charlemagne and Napoleon to lead the Holy Roman Empire, which Gerald Flurry has called “Satan’s number-one tool.”
+Satan used men like Charlemagne and Napoleon to lead the Holy Roman Empire, which Gerald Flurry has called “Satan’s number one tool.”
 Both Napoleon and the conquerors he studied participated in and perpetuated great atrocities, and that side of history shouldn’t be whitewashed or justified.

 “Napoleon Bonaparte said that if you want to be a great general, you must study the great generals of the past,” Mr. Flurry writes in The Former Prophets.
 “That is good advice for us spiritually as well.
 Bible history is the greatest history of all because it’s God’s history.
 We have to learn about these spiritual warriors of the past.
 We need to learn about Joshua and Samuel, and about David—who has the greatest, longest biography in the Bible.
 We should understand why Saul failed even though he had such a great opportunity.
 We need to know about Elijah and Elisha.”
-If you follow in the footsteps of great men, God can make you great, just like them.
+If you follow in the footsteps of great men, God can make you great like them.

 How to Become Emperor